dombozzo/Rotten-Grapes/README.md

 3) The user can log in and log out to preserve his/her sessions on Rotten Grapes.

-NOTE: sign in/out button is in top left corner
+NOTE: sign in/out button is in left panel

 To test the web client, we verified that the UI produced the same output as our test scripts for the api and the server.
 During the UI testing process, we were able to catch (and fix) a critical error in the POST functionality of our reviews resource.